 The Wi-Fi and landlines are in the control of the host family.
 They may have these accommodations, but if not, please be aware that you may need to go to a local café or restaurant to pick up Wi-Fi.
 The CAPA center has Wi-Fi access to all students.

 Your host family is not your personal tour guide!
 They live busy lives, just like you.
 They will be able to give you tips and tricks of the city, but the exploring will be left up to you.
-My Global Education events are a great way to get involved and interact with the city and your fellow CAPA students.
+My Global City events are a great way to get involved and interact with the city and your fellow CAPA students.

 Students living in a home stay have a single room to themselves, equipped with a bed, a closet / dresser or some clothing storage facility, and a desk or place to study / do homework.

 Students will have access to a bathroom that includes a bath / shower.

 The host will provide a continental breakfast and dinner for students living in their home.

 CAPA Global Cities

 Each semester and summer CAPA offers a wide variety of courses that fit a variety of majors.
 Our diverse range of academic courses will challenge and inspire you.
 Across the board, every CAPA course has integrated activities designed to get you out of the classroom and into the city, making your whole time abroad an engaging and dynamic experience!
 Students take courses at the IAU/CAPA center in downtown Barcelona.

 To view the course offerings and download sample syllabi for upcoming programs, please click here.
 It is important that you contact your study abroad office for more information on which courses will be available to you.